 Ripple is a US tech company that aims to make it faster, easier and more affordable to send money overseas.
 To achieve this, it offers a range of products and solutions to banks and payment providers around the world.

 This includes the use of XRP, the native asset of the decentralised XRP Ledger.
 You can buy and sell XRP on a wide range of cryptocurrency exchanges, but before you do, it’s essential that you set up a safe and secure wallet to store your XRP.

-However, there are a number of wallets available to store XRP, so the challenge is sifting through the best products to find one that’s right for you.
+However, there are a number of XRP wallets available, so the challenge is sifting through the best products to find one that’s right for you.

-- User-friendly interface.
+User-friendly interface.
 Transferring and storing cryptocurrency can be a confusing process, especially for newcomers to digital currencies.
-Make sure any Ripple wallet you choose has an easy-to-use interface that’s simple to understand.
+Make sure any XRP wallet you choose has an easy-to-use interface that’s simple to understand.

 The Ledger Nano S offers a simple, secure way to store your XRP.
-A hardware wallet that plugs into your computer’s USB port, the Nano S is compact, versatile and extremely popular.
+An XRP hardware wallet that plugs into your computer’s USB port, the Nano S is compact, versatile and extremely popular.

 The Nano is essentially a USB device that stores your private keys.
 However, it also features a built-in organic LED (OLED) screen, which allows you to quickly and conveniently check your balance or confirm a transaction.